gradido/gradido/README.md

 sudo pacman -S docker-compose
 ```

-Add group `docker` and then your user to it in oder to allow you to run docker without sudo
+Add group `docker` and then your user to it in order to allow you to run docker without sudo
 ```bash
 sudo groupadd docker # may already exist `groupadd: group 'docker' already exists` sudo usermod -aG docker $USER